timbainbridge/PASOM/README.md

 - `run_sims`	contains scripts to run the simulations
 - `scripts`	  contains all other scripts

-Only the `scripts` and `run_sims` folders are included on github with other directories created as needed within the code.
+Only the `scripts` and `run_sims` folders are included on GitHub with other directories created as needed within the code.

 Within the `scripts` folder:
 - `0_fixed.R` creates objects used as inputs in the simulations
 - `1_output.R` extracts relevant data from simulation output objects
 - Files beginning with `2_` generate results for the manuscript
 - Files beginning with `3_` create results for the supplement
-- All other files are used with 'source()' in other scripts.
+- All other files are used with 'source()' in other scripts

 Within the `run_sims` folder, each of the files runs an associated set of simulations.

 ## Run Simulations

-All code must be run with the base directory as the working directory.
-In RStudio, this can be done by clicking the down arrow next to `Source`, selecting `Source as Background Job...`, and setting the working directory as the base directory.
+All code is R code and was run on an RStudio Server.
+Code must be run with the base directory as the working directory.
+If set up in a project in RStudio, this can be done by clicking the down arrow next to `Source`, selecting `Source as Background Job...`, and setting the working directory as the base directory.

 To run a set of simulations, first run `0_fixed.R` to create input files or create alternative versions via some other method.
 Then either open and run the desired script from the `run_sims` folder, or create a new file to run an alternative set of simulations with alternative parameter values or inputs.